-- (i) Final grades will not be transmitted to the Registrar until corrected copies of the thesis have been received by the course coordinator.
-Normally, three corrected copies of the thesis are submitted for binding (see section "j" below). - (j) Disposition of theses: After the thesis has been corrected to the satisfaction of the supervisor, three corrected copies are submitted for binding.
-If a student has two supervisors, four copies are submitted for binding.
-One bound copy is retained by the department and deposited in the departmental collection (the binding of this copy is paid for by the department).
+- (i) Final grades will not be transmitted to the Registrar until corrected copies of the thesis have been received by the course Coordinator.
+Normally, three corrected copies of the thesis are submitted for binding (see section "j" below). - (j) Disposition of theses: After the thesis has been corrected to the satisfaction of the supervisor, two corrected copies are submitted for binding.
+If a student has two supervisors, three copies are submitted for binding.
+A copy of the thesis must also be submitted on disk.
 Of the remaining bound copies, one is the property of the student and the other copy is the property of the supervisor (the binding of these copies are paid for by the supervisor).
-If the student desires additional bound copies of the thesis, the administrative assistant of the department will make arrangements for these additional copies to be bound at the expense of the student.
-Cost of binding is currently \$10 per copy [see Part Two, "Instructions for the Preparation and Submission of BSc (Honours) Theses," item #2 in the "General Information" section].
+If the student desires additional bound copies of the thesis, the administrative assistant of the Department of Biological Sciences will make arrangements for these additional copies to be bound at the expense of the student.
+Cost of binding is currently \$12 per copy [see Part Two, "Instructions for the Preparation and Submission of BSc (Honours) Theses," item #2 in the "General Information" section].